How to Easily Take and Submit Your Meter Reading

 Two rate meter

-This electricity meter type is used for prepayment and Economy 7 customers, who have both a peak and off-peak rate.
+This electricity meter type is mainly used for Economy 7 and Economy 10 customers, who have both a peak and off-peak rate.
 This is usually a non-digital type of advanced metering, with two number dials rather than a screen.
 For this meter type you’ll need the following:

 - Both 5 digit numbers on reading from left to right.

-Are you on a prepayment meter?Did you know that customers on prepayment meters pay up to £200 more for their energy?
+Are you on a prepayment meter?Did you know that customers on prepayment meters usually end up paying a lot more for their energy?
 Learn abiout the benefits of switching from a prepayment meter to Direct Debit and start saving today!

 Two rate single display meter